ramsesdiaz/CAPSTONE/README.md

 ---

 ## 3. Data Acquisition
 The dataset combines time-series data captured across 8 electrode arrays positioned across the scalp based on the 10-20 map.
+The 2 datasets used in this study:

+    - **Dataset 1**: This first dataset contains 1 minute of trial recordings per movement to setup the code.
+The first 10 seconds of recording were ignored to account for HW setup, then recordings were divided into 5 second epochs, where the first 2 seconds are intentional movements (Real and/or Imagined) and the remaining 3 seconds are at rest.
+Intentional movements were collected at seconds 10, 15, 20, 25, 30, 35, 40, 45, 50 & 55 for a total of **10 recordings** per movement.
+    - **Dataset 2**: Once the code was setup.
+I collected a much larger dataset consisting of 3 minutes of recordings per movement (Up, Down, Right, Left, Clench & Eye Blink) and per signal (Real and Imagined).
+Similar to dataset 1, the first and last 10 seconds of recording were ignored to account for HW setup, then the rest of the recordings were divided into 5 second epochs, where the first 2 seconds are intentional movements (Real and/or Imagined) and the remaining 3 seconds are at rest, for a total of **32 intentional recordings** per movements and per signal.
+The txt files from these recordings were huge and in order to enable upload into Github I had to post process the files, concatenate them and extract them into a csv file, which I later had to further compress.
+This final dataset is the one I'm using build, train and test the ML models.

 To robustly capture distinct types of neurophysiological indicators, data was acquired from multiple states:

 1) **Mental Imagery**: Dedicated sessions where the subject imagined localized motor actions without physical execution to generate pure Up, Down, Left, and Right control arrays.
 2) **Artifact Control**: Intentional collections of mechanical ocular triggers (*Eye_Blink*) and myogenic anomalies (*Jaw Clench*) to act as non-imagery hardware system keys.